kenshi7798/awesome-text-to-motion/data/template.md

 }}
 ```

-### Guidelines

-- **Ensure accuracy**: Verify all information before submitting
-- **Follow format**: Use the exact column names and data types
-- **Be descriptive**: Provide clear and informative tags
-- **Include links**: Add project pages and code repositories when available
-- **Check duplicates**: Avoid adding papers that already exist

-Thank you for contributing to the text-to-motion research community! 🚀
+Thank you for contributing to the awesome-text-to-motion collection! 🚀

+---

 </details>